nats-io/nats.go/jetstream/README.md

 In addition to basic CRUD operations and watching for changes, KV buckets support several additional operations:

-- `ListKeys` will return all keys in a bucket"
+- `ListKeys` will return all keys in a bucket

 ```go
 js, _ := jetstream.New(nc)